adamhinton/inv-todo/README.md

 takes in todoItem from IncompleteTodosContainer.js has empty checkbox and title
-onClick: set item to be complete
+onClick: set item to be complete -- need to figure out how to do this

 # Getting Started with Create React App